hengchu/fuzzi-model/Overview.md

 +++ OK, passed 20 tests.
 ```

-This command kicks off the testing process, asking QuickCheck to generate 20
+This command kicks off the testing process, asking the testing framework to
-random pairs of similar inputs, and checks that the differential privacy test
+generate 20 random pairs of similar inputs, and checks that the differential
-succeeds on all generated inputs.
-The printed numbers (`Ok 1.0`, etc.) are the
+privacy test succeeds on all generated inputs.
+The printed numbers (`Ok 1.0`,
-empirical privacy cost observed by solving the SMT fomulas passed to Z3.
+etc.) are the empirical privacy cost observed by solving the SMT fomulas passed
+to Z3, we observe that they are all at most `1.0`---the expected epsilon privacy
+parameter of the program under test.

 We can then modify the `countPassedDP` program to be faulty, for example, by
 making it use less noise than currently designed.
 Let's change the source code